Double Happiness (film): Plot

 The next morning, Jade leaves before Mark awakens to prevent her parents from discovering she was out all night.
 Unfortunately, her car breaks down requiring a tow causing her parents to discover her absence anyway.
 Her dad berates her, calling her irresponsible and restricting her to a curfew.
 She attempts to explain but is rebuffed.
 Her sister warns her to be more cautious, reflecting on Winston’s absence.
-Pearl asks Jade to help her change a grade on her report card from a ‘D’ to an ‘A’.
+Pearl asks Jade to help her change a grade on her report card from a ‘C’ to an ‘A’.
 She asks Jade if this is considered lying to which Jade replies “Then tell the truth.”

 The next day, Lisa stops by the shop confronting Jade on her true feelings about her family’s oppressive grip.
 To which Jade gives no answer.
 Shortly after, her father's childhood friend, Ah Hong, arrives for a visit.
 Jade soon feels the pressure to juggle her competing identities even more carefully than usual, lest her choice of professions—and boyfriends—shame her father.
 Because of its instability, Jade's parents don't understand or widely publicize Jade's aspirations to be an actress.
 They ask her to lie about her profession as well as her father’s in order to impress his friend for the remainder of the visit.
 During this time, Jade continues seeing Mark in secret.

 Their main want for Jade is to date and marry a nice Chinese boy, a goal for which Jade's extended family also strives as they are always trying to introduce her to Chinese boys.
-Initially, they believe that the boy is Andrew, with who Jade even agrees to go out.
+Initially, they believe that the boy is Andrew, with whom Jade even agrees to go out.

 While on the date, Andrew reveals he is gay to a relieved Jade as he describes hiding his identity and managing to only be set up once a year.
 But Jade, beyond wanting to be an actress, wishes her family had more western sensibilities when it came to dating.